canadaduane/reasonml-bsc-guide/community.md

 ReasonML is quite new, so the community is still growing around it.
 Here are a few places to look for connections or help:

 - The #reasonml channel on irc.freenode.net.
 You can see the [chat logs](http://irclog.whitequark.org/reasonml/) on the web.
-There's talk of creating a slack.com or gitter.im channel as well.
+There's a [gitter.im channel](https://gitter.im/facebook/reason) as well.
 - The [/r/reasonml subreddit](http://reddit.com/r/reasonml).

 ## [BuckleScript](https://github.com/bloomberg/bucklescript)